Javascript is not enabled.

 Vaccine and testing regulations: Gov. Pedro Pierluisi (D) issued an executive order in March 2022 lifting workplace vaccine and booster mandates except for those necessary to comply with federal Centers for Medicare & Medicaid Services rules.

 Mask regulations: Pierluisi ended Puerto Rico’s general indoor mask order in March 2022 and lifted the mandate for schools and childcare centers the following September.
-Face-covering remains mandatory in medical and long-term care facilities under a May 10 executive order.
+Face-covering requirements in medical and long-term care facilities were lifted May 11, 2023.

 More information: Check the Puerto Rico health department’s COVID-19 guidelines and protocols (Spanish).